KAYAKING YEAR-ROUND IN FLORIDA

 fleece vest, shirt or sweater can extend your paddling well into the shoulder seasons (sometimes all winter in Florida) and can feel really good to pull on when you stop for a lunch break.
 During our 2 months of winter we may add thicker fleece, especially for

-break times, but make sure they are not too restrictive – you need to make sure you can still paddle comfortably in all those layers!
+break times, but it should not be too restrictive – you need to make sure you can still paddle comfortably in all those layers!

 Feet and Hands